How important are user-generated data for search result quality?

 Abstract

-Do search engines produce better results because their algorithm is better, or because they can access more data from past searches?
-We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality to the dominant firm’s (Google) for certain types of search queries.
-Overall differences in the quality of search results are explained by searches for rare queries, which constitute 74% of the traffic in our data.
-We conduct an experiment, in which we keep the algorithm of a small search engine fixed and only vary the amount of data it uses as input.
-Our results show that giving small search engines access to more data about rare queries improves their quality.
-This suggests that mandatory data sharing by large search engines is a necessary, yet probably not a sufficient condition to increase competition in the search market.
+Do search engines produce better results because their algorithms are better or because they can access more data from past searches?
+We document that the algorithm of a small search engine can produce nonpersonalized results that are of similar quality to those of the dominant firm (Google) for certain types of search queries.
+Overall differences in the quality of search results are explained by searches for rare queries, which constitute 74 percent of the traffic in our data.
+We conduct an experiment in which we keep the algorithm of a small search engine fixed and only vary the amount of data it uses as input.
+Our results show that giving small search engines access to more data about rare queries improves the quality of their results.
+This suggests that mandatory data sharing by large search engines is a necessary condition, yet probably not a sufficient one, to increase competition in the search market.

 Item Type: Article